shaswat-13/hospital_mgmt_system/README.md

 # Hospital Management System

-This Hospital Management System is a console-based application written in C. It provides essential functionalities for managing patient records, including adding, viewing, searching, editing, and deleting data.
+This Hospital Management System is a console-based application written in C. It provides essential functionalities for managing patient records, including adding, viewing, searching, editing, and deleting data on a file.
 This system is intended to simplify patient data management for healthcare institutions.

 ## Project Structure
 The project is divided into several modules, each responsible for a specific functionality, and includes the following files: